 Can you mentor students aged 11-16 years old to increase their confidence, raise their aspirations and inspire them?
-The approximate commitment is 1 hour per week, for 6 weeks (not including travel time and advance preparation).
+The approximate commitment is 6 hours (not including travel time, advance preparation and training).

-The Enterprise Challenge is a fully-funded competition designed to increase young people’s understanding of business concepts and how they can apply them.
-Interaction with mentors helps build the students’ confidence, employability and self-efficacy.
+The Enterprise Challenge is a competition designed to develop young people’s understanding of business concepts and how they can apply them.
+Interaction with mentors helps build the students’ confidence, employability and raise their aspirations.

 What is the Enterprise Challenge?

 The Enterprise Challenge is an inter-school competition which encourages a spirit of entrepreneurship, with young people working in teams with the support of mentors to compete to become Enterprise Challenge Grand Champions.